Font Psychology: How to Pick the Right Typeface for Your Brand

 Much like colours and shapes, people also associate font styles with certain feelings and emotions.

 Font psychology can also express a brand’s personality without saying a word.
-Font psychology is the study of how to use fonts to achieve this effect properly.
+Font psychology studies how to use fonts to achieve this effect properly.

 Different brands use different fonts to convey their identity.
 For example, in the luxury car department, brands like Rolls Royce and McLaren could not be more different in their styles.